RuneSchool/RuneSchool.github.io/_posts/2024-1-1-handwriting.md

 Let's think about the place of handwriting in Chinese society.
 Other than their own names, most adults in China do not write Chinese characters on a day-to-day basis.
 It's true that in school, the Chinese write characters by hand.
 But this is mostly for memorization purposes.
 Today, most people just type Chinese characters one way or another.

-In the world of 2024, technology has enabled us to speak across vast distances.
-With the technology behind phone calls and voice messages, language has returned to being primarily spoken and secondarily written.

 | Importance | 1800 | 1900 | 2000 | 2100 |
 | ---- | --- | --- | --- | --- |
 | 1st | Face to Face | Handwriting  | Typing       | Face to Face |